 How to Create and Use Structured Work Systems

-Structured work systems are designed to give visual information about what work needs to be done, how much works needs to be done, when the work is completed and what will happen next.
-Due to the predictability and sense of accomplishment that is built into the system, many individuals with Asperger Syndrome, now categorized as ASD, find that structured work time is their favorite time of the day.
-Full of color photos and case examples spanning different ages and levels of functioning, the book provides an A-Z guide to work systems, including assessment, how to build them into the curriculum, IEPs, lesson planning and more tools geared around the treatment of Asperger Syndrome, which now falls in the category of ASD.
+Structured work systems provide visual information about what work needs to be done, how much works needs to be done, when the work is complete and what will happen next.
+Due to the predictability and sense of accomplishment that is built into the system, many individuals with ASD find that structured work time is their favorite time of the day.
+Full of color photos and case examples spanning different ages and levels of functioning, the book provides an A-Z guide to work systems, including assessment, how to build them into the curriculum, IEPs, lesson planning and more tools geared toward individuals with ASD.
 Foreword by Gary Mesibov, PhD.

 MEET THE AUTHORS

 PhD, BCBA-D, has more than 20 years of professional experience with children, families and schools focused on autism, inspired by one sister with autism and another sister who teaches children with special needs.
 During her 13 years at Nova Southeastern University's Mailman Segal Institute, she served in a variety of roles, including director of the therapeutic intervention program for children with significant behavioral issues and autism and consultant for the Autism Consortium, providing consultations and training to school systems across the country.
 Christine owns and directs a school consultation practice providing professional development and consultation to school systems concerning students with autism, low-incidence disabilities and challenging behavior.
 Christine also serves as adjunct faculty and a dissertation advisor for Nova Southeastern University.
 Author and co-author of several books, including Setting up Classroom Environments That Support Children With Autism Spectrum Disorders

 , Christine also maintains a blog regarding school-related information bout autism spectrum disorders at http://reeveautismconsulting.blogspot.com/.